vdaas/vald/docs/support/faq.md

 ## Deployment

-### How to run the Vald cluster?
+### How to deploy the Vald cluster?

-We recommend using helm for running the Vald cluster.
+We recommend using [Helm](https://helm.sh/) for deployment the Vald cluster.
-You can run by following steps.
+You can deploy by following steps.

-1. Install helm(v3~) and prepare Kubernetes cluster
+1. Install Helm(v3~) and prepare the Kubernetes cluster
-1. Configure helm charts as your demand
+1. Configure `helm chart` as your demand
-1. Deploy by helm command
+1. Deploy by Helm command

 ## API

 ### Is there any support for bulk insert?

 Vald provides `MultiInsert` and `StreamInsert` for bulk insert.
-Please refer to [the API documentation](../api/insert.md) for more detail.
+Please refer to [the insert API documentation](../api/insert.md) for more detail.

+Vald also provides `MultiXXX` and `StreamXXX` as bulk operation for each service.
+For more detail, please refer to [the API document overview](https://vald.vdaas.org/docs/api/)

 ## Data